Acsigen/sysadmin-playground/Linux/Procedures/compile-from-source.md

 make
 ```

 This command actually installs the package, it will copy the correct files to the correct locations on your computer.
+Usually the location is `/usr/local/bin`.

 ```bash
 make install